Ann Brewster: Personal life

 Ann Brewster was born Shirley Sonya Zweifach to Abraham Marks Zweifach and Anna Silverman on November 20, 1918.
 She spent part of her life in the Bronx borough of New York City before moving to Mount Vernon, in 1927.
 After graduating from Lincoln Elementary School of Mount Vernon, Brewster developed an interest in fashion design while a student at the Wilson Junior High School of Mount Vernon.
 Though she originally pursued a career in fashion design, her time at the Cooper Union art school ultimately led to a career in illustration.
 Her career spanned from 1941 to 1980.
 She never married nor had children.
 Ann Brewster died on July 9, 2005, in New York City.

-Family influence

 Brewster's father, Abraham, owned a women's coats manufacturing factory.
 Brewster's brother, Ira Stanley Zweifach, collected rare books.
 He was also interested in the publishing industry.
 Ira went on to become a magazine photographer, followed by a career in publishing.